MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 ##### Torn Note Fragment 6

 "...if you are compromised, destroy this note immediately.
 The safety of our kind and the success of the Mistress’s plan depend on our discretion..."

+##### Torn Note Fragment 7

+"...before of the flame.... the Mistress will not be happy if anymore captains are sent back to Gehenna..."

+##### Torn Note Fragment 8

+"... remember to stay out of the forge... last weeks accident cannot happen again... "